Fourth Grade Math & Science Teacher, Lower School STEM coordinator

 What brought you to this school?

 My wife Emily and I had been living in Los Angeles and decided to spend a year living abroad and homeschooling our children.
 When COVID hit, we had been traveling for eight months — across the U.S. for five weeks, showing our two daughters this country before going overseas — then Costa Rica, Panama, Peru, Vietnam, Thailand.
 We were headed to Europe for another four to six months, but then suddenly had to get home to the states when everything started shutting down.
-We flew across the international dateline on March 17, so we had two St. Patrick’s Days last year.
+We flew across the international dateline on March 17, so we had two St. Patrick’s Days in 2020.

 What did you want to be when you grew up?